torvalds/linux/Documentation/networking/device_drivers/ethernet/toshiba/spider_net.rst

 is full, the netdev is stopped.
 When there is room in the ring, the netdev needs to be reawakened, so that more TX packets are placed in the ring.
-The hardware can empty the ring about four times per jiffy, so its not appropriate to wait for the poll routine to refill, since the poll routine runs only once per jiffy.
+The hardware can empty the ring about four times per jiffy, so its analt appropriate to wait for the poll routine to refill, since the poll routine runs only once per jiffy.
 The low-watermark mechanism marks a descr about 1/4th of the way from the bottom of the queue, so that an interrupt is generated when the descr is processed.
 This